dantaeyoung/SpaceHopper/RhinoLucidDreaming/README.md

 **Description 2**:
 RhinoLucidDreaming uses the Oculus and a workflow to simulate the creation of an immersive Rhino modeling environment in which 3d modeling will modify the space around you.

-This is VERY heavily based off of brianpeiris's [RiftSketch](https://github.com/brianpeiris/RiftSketch).

 **Setup**: